boomlich/orcattc/README.md

 Download the source-code (src folder), open in a Java IDE of your choice and run.

 Requirements:
 - Java IDE (E.g., IntelliJ)
 - Java - OpenJDK version 17
 - Maven

+Make sure that your IDE's Java version is set to OpenJDK 17 prior to running.

 <H2>Preview</H2>